 U.S. News & World Report

-In U.S. News & World Report's 2012-2013 America's Best Hospitals issue, Rush ranked among the top 50 hospitals in 11 of 16 categories.
-Just 148 out of almost 5,000 hospitals in the United States, about 3 percent, scored high enough this year to rank in even a single specialty, according to the magazine.
-Rush is ranked higher than any other program in Illinois in orthopedics (No. 11 in the country), geriatrics (No. 12) and nephrology (No. 18).
-Rush’s other ranked programs are neurology and neurosurgery (No. 17); heart and heart surgery (No. 21); urology (No. 22); gastroenterology (No. 44), ear, nose and throat (No. 46); gynecology (No. 46); pulmonology (No. 47); and diabetes and endocrinology (No. 49).
+In U.S. News & World Report's 2014-2015 America's Best Hospitals issue, Rush ranked among the top 50 hospitals in seven of 16 categories.
+Just 144 out of almost 5,000 hospitals in the United States, about 3 percent, scored high enough this year to rank in even a single specialty, according to the magazine.
+Rush is ranked in orthopedics (No. 6 in the country and highest in Illinois), geriatrics (No. 17); neurology and neurosurgery (No. 17); nephrology (No. 31); urology (No. 43); heart and heart surgery (No. 46); and cancer (No. 48)..
 Learn more.

 U.S. News & World Report